maykinmedia/objects-api/docs/api/usage.rst

 Objecttypes API
 ===============
 Before continuing, make sure you have an API token to access the Objecttypes API.
-:ref:`api_authentication` document describes how to do it in details.
+:ref:`admin_authentication` document describes how to do it in details.
 In the examples below we use the API token for the Objecttypes API with the value ``1234``.

 Let's start with creating an object type.
 For example, you want to store data